AAGiron/acme-pqc-negotiation/draft-giron-acme-pqcnegotiation.md

 Figure 1: Obtaining algorithm support information
 ```

 Depending on the server's support, the server might implement one or several classical, PQC, and hybrid PQC algorithms for certificates.
 In this context, hybrid algorithms are often called "composite" {{!I-D.ounsworth-pq-composite-sigs}}, in which cryptographic objects are concatenated in a single structure.
-If the algorithm supported by the server is a signature algorithm, the server replies with the corresponding OID; this is the same as if hybrids are allowed (assuming the composite model and corresponding OIDs {{!I-D.ounsworth-pq-composite-keys}}{{!I-D.ounsworth-pq-composite-sigs]}}.
+If the algorithm supported by the server is a signature algorithm, the server replies with the corresponding OID; this is the same as if hybrids are allowed (assuming the composite model and corresponding OIDs {{!I-D.ounsworth-pq-composite-keys}}{{!I-D.ounsworth-pq-composite-sigs}}.
 Nevertheless, by means of this new algorithm negotiation endpoint, clients can verify in advance if the server supports the desired algorithms.

 ## Algorithm List Definition